 - De-encapsulates and re-encapsulates video (up to six HD/SD or three 3Gb/s) between up to four bi-directional 10GbE IP network interfaces

 - Supports SMPTE ST 2022-6 and ST 2022-7 protocols and video within ST 2110 (supporting ST 2110-10, -20 and -21 standards)

 - Ideal for applications such as network address translation, unicast to multicast address translation, for setting firewall restrictions and for protocol translation between any of the input formats and any of the output formats

 - Supports ST 2022-7 redundant streaming or ST 2110 protect

 - Tolerant of any input packet distribution, and includes output traffic shaping

-- Supports 31 SDI video standards
+- Supports 31 video standards

 - Full range of VLAN support